Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Physical deformations

 \subsubsection{Types $I^*_n$, $n>0$}

-$I^*_n$ singularities with $n>0$ are IR free theories with a CB parameter of dimension $\D(u)=2$.
-They therefore must be $\SU(2)$ gauge theories.
+The $I^*_n$ singularities with $n>0$ have a CB parameter of dimension $\D(u)=2$ and at the singularity the low energy gauge coupling on the CB becomes free: $\lim_{u\to 0}\t(u) = i\infty$.
+They therefore are naturally interpreted as IR free $\SU(2)$ gauge theories.
 For such a theory to be undeformable it must have no relevant $\cN=2$ deformations.
 Since $\D(u)=2$, there are no relevant chiral term deformations \eqref{chiraldef}.
 So the possible relevant deformations are mass terms of the type \eqref{CFTmassterm} which are associated to flavor symmetries.
 An undeformable $I^*_n$ singularity must therefore correspond to an IR free $\SU(2)$ gauge theory with no flavor symmetry.
-We will now show that, perhaps surprisingly, such ``frozen" IR free theories exist, and imply that there is at least one frozen theory giving an $I^*_n$ singularity for each $n>0$.
+We will now show that, perhaps surprisingly, such frozen IR free theories exist, and imply that there is at least one frozen theory giving an $I^*_n$ singularity for each $n>0$.

 Consider an $\cN=2$ $\SU(2)$ gauge theory with massless half-hypermultiplets (which have the field content of an $\cN=1$ chiral multiplet) transforming in a reducible representation $\oplus_{i=1}^N \bR_i$ where $\bR$ denotes the irreducible $\SU(2)$ representation of dimension $R$.
 Then the coefficient of the one-loop beta function is proportional to